syncfusion-content/windowsforms-docs/WindowsForms/Metro-Form/Appearance.md

 ---
 layout: post
-title: Appearance | WindowsForms | Syncfusion
+title: Appearance of the Metro Form | Syncfusion
-description: appearance
+description: This section explains about the UI Appearance and styles of MetroForm for syncfusion Essential Windows Forms
 platform: WindowsForms
 control: MetroForm
 documentation: ug